-- a.
-Describe how the institution has ensured a complete study of each of the four program areas for diversity issues.
-This study should be conducted as part of the self-study process; - Please note that for the program area of assessment, the use of student-athlete exit interviews alone does not constitute a complete assessment for purposes of the self-study.
-An institution may choose to include student-athlete exit interviews as part of a broader assessment conducted, but the institution must ensure that an assessment of the entire department of athletics has been conducted with respect to diversity issues. - b.
+a.
+Describe how the institution has ensured a complete study of each of the four program areas for equity/diversity and inclusion issues.
+This study should be conducted as part of the self-study process;

+Please note that for the program area of assessment, the use of student-athlete exit interviews alone does not constitute a complete assessment for purposes of the self-study.
+An institution may choose to include student-athlete exit interviews as part of a broader assessment conducted, but the institution must ensure that an assessment of the entire department of athletics has been conducted with respect to equity/diversity and inclusion issues.

+- b.
 Provide data demonstrating the institution's status and commitment, including resource allocation, across each of the areas; - c.
-Using the data provided in (b) above, analyze and explain how the institution is meeting the needs of its studentathletes, coaches, and athletic department staff with diverse racial, ethnic and other backgrounds.
+Using the data provided in item "b" above, analyze and explain how the institution is meeting the needs of its student-athletes, coaches and athletic department staff with diverse racial, ethnic and other backgrounds.
 Please note, any deficiencies should be clearly explained in the institution's narrative response, including any deficiencies the institution identifies in its analysis; and - d.
-Explain how the institution's written, stand-alone plan for diversity issues addresses each of the four program areas, including any deficiencies identified in the institution's narrative response as listed in (c) above.
+Explain how the institution's written, stand-alone plan for equity/diversity and inclusion issues addresses each of the four program areas, including any deficiencies identified in the institution's narrative response as listed in item "c" above.

-The institution must develop a five-year written, stand-alone plan addressing diversity issues that maintains an institution's conformity or moves an institution into conformity with the operating principle.
+The institution must develop a five-year written, stand-alone plan addressing equity/diversity and inclusion issues that maintains an institution's conformity or moves an institution into conformity with the operating principle.

-12. Using the "plan for improvement" section, provide an institutional diversity-issues plan that addresses all four aforementioned program areas for the department of athletics.
+12. Using the "plan for improvement" section, provide an institutional equity/diversity and inclusion-issues plan that addresses all four aforementioned program areas for the department of athletics.
 The plan must include all required elements of a plan as noted by the committee (see Appendix B).
 If a deficiency does not exist in a program area(s), the institution must include an evaluation mechanism to maintain the institution's status in that program area(s) and action steps the institution will take if the program area(s) becomes inequitable in the future.
-Finally, the institution must describe how it will review its plan on an annual basis and include this information in the institution's diversity-issues plan.
+Finally, the institution must describe how it will review its plan on an annual basis and include this information in the institution's equity/diversity and inclusion-issues plan.